Paolo Coloni

-Paolo Coloni (born 24 May 1969) is an Italian racing driver.
-He is currently team principal at Coloni Motorsport, a motor racing team founded in 1981 by his father, Enzo Coloni.
+Paolo Coloni (born 24 May 1969) is an Italian former racing driver.
 He has competed in such series as the German Formula Three Championship and the Italian Formula Three Championship.
 He finished in second-place in the Masters of Formula 3 race of 1993.

+From 2010 to 2022 he was team principal at Coloni Motorsport, a motor racing team founded in 1982 by his father, Enzo Coloni.

+In 2023 he established the Paolo Coloni Racing Team.